lyoungblood/realtime-web-analytics-workshop/module-1/README.md

         - PolicyName: ssmagent
 <line 560>
 ```
-Note: again, we are using resource-based permissions to implement the security best practice of least privileges, by referring to `!GetAtt 'DeliveryStream.Arn'`
+Note: again, we are using resource-based permissions to implement the security best practice of least privilege, by referring to `!GetAtt 'DeliveryStream.Arn'`

 </details>